 Cornershop Creative has worked with most of the top 25 domain registrars and isn’t a huge fan of any of them.
 That said, if market share is a priority for your organization’s vendor selection process, we recommend Name.com.
 They are unquestionably one of the most popular registrars in the world, are easy for us to work with as your agency partner, are competitively priced, and provide access to a significant number of TLDs.

 The Name Servers for a domain are the computers in charge of knowing (and telling other computers on the Internet) how that domain works, i.e. what computers on the Internet host the domain’s website, what computers on the Internet receive email sent to that domain, and what computers on the Internet are allowed to send email from that domain.

-Name Servers store this information in what are called DNS records.
+Name Servers store this information in what are called “DNS records” or, more technically, a “zone file”.
 For this reason, the company providing the Name Servers is known as a domain’s “DNS Provider.”

 A domain’s DNS records are the things that specifically tell the rest of the Internet how to treat that domain, such as where to route email messages intended for that domain and where to send requests for that domain’s website.
-Each record is like a row in a spreadsheet; the main columns are “type”, “name” and “value”
+Each record is like a row in a spreadsheet; the main columns are “type”, “name” and “value”.

 There are four main types of DNS records (and several less common ones):

-These link a domain name, including specific prefixes like “www.domain.com” or “intranet.domain.com”, to an IP address — that is, a specific device connected to the Internet somewhere.
+A records: These link a domain name, including specific prefixes like “www.domain.com” or “intranet.domain.com”, to an IP address — that is, a specific device connected to the Internet somewhere.